 For instance, if you want your agents to develop advanced problem-solving skills, you can begin by having your employees watch videos or review knowledge base articles.
 Then, post training, your self-study component of blended learning can include interactive quizzes and tests that can be graded on the spot.

-By establishing video and quiz exercises will offer a deeper understanding of what went right or wrong in certain scenarios, so that your agents know how to apply the lessons to their own situations.
+Establishing video and quiz exercises, will offer a deeper understanding of what went right or wrong in certain scenarios, so that your agents know how to apply the lessons to their own situations.
 The goal should be to help your agents master the soft skills training information in a tangible way.

 Best of all employees can complete training during their free time without disrupting their schedules.
 Or you can pay your employees to take the course on their own time and at home so as not to disrupt the call center schedule.

 The live portion of the soft skills training course should be done either after the entire self-study portion is completed or interspersed with segments of the self-study sections.

 The live portion of the course should summarize what went on in the self-study sections, but not reteach these lessons.
 Instead, it’s an opportunity for the call center agents to ask questions, get feedback, and role-play their new skills.
 The key is to create opportunities for practice, reflection, and refinement of soft skills.
 These goals should also follow the elements of the SMART model and should be Specific, Measurable, Attainable, Relevant and Time-based.
 With the intent to execute these new skills immediately to improve call center performance.

 6 Steps to Effective Call Center Soft Skills Training